 Whenever a company hires a beginner Java developer, the employers know that this person has only the very basic of knowledge, and needs to develop his or her understanding of the workflow within the company.
 However, it is almost universally expected that everyone at entry-level Java developer jobs will try their best in learning the tropes of the industry as quickly as possible.
 This is where motivation and discipline come in - if you manage to set a good work ethic for yourself from the very beginning, you should be able to catch the flow of your new job in no time.
 Furthermore, once your employers see that you are passionate about what you do, they will have a whole new outlook on your work.

 As for the more technical requirements, there will be few things that are as important as proper education.
-Many people these days take the route of “e-learning” – there are hundreds of different online courses and tutorials that claim to be able to teach you Java development.
-While some Java developer jobs will accept candidates who lack formal education, this is rarely gonna be the case.
-Even though Java is one of the easier languages to learn and eventually master, most companies are still going to ask you to provide a Bachelor’s degree in Computer Science or any other related field.
+Many people these days take the route of “e-learning” - there are hundreds of different online courses and tutorials that are able to teach you Java development.
+While some Java developer jobs will accept candidates who lack formal education, others are going to ask you to provide a Bachelor’s degree in Computer Science or any other related field.

 In the very beginning, most of the Java development jobs will have a limited amount of responsibilities that you should meet and perform.
 As an entry-level Java developer, most of your responsibilities will involve knowing how to use Java and how to implement it into your daily tasks, analyzing specific requirements and making the necessary adjustments to your apps, testing software for bugs (and eliminating all bugs that you find), and so on.